JReesW/Pong/README.md

 # Pong
 Pong, written in Haskell using gloss

+# How to run
+ * Build the game using `cabal build`
+ * Run the game using `cabal run`
+   * Make sure you have `glut32.dll` installed on your system and on the system PATH

+Maybe soon I'll try to upload a build that comes with glut32

+# How to play
+Use `W` and `S` to move your paddle up and down respectively.